OllieReynolds/ParcelExercise/README.md

 Your best bet is to start by executing the requests sequentially, or via Postman runner.
 This should suffice to simulate a very rudimentary Happy-Path E2E to demo business-level objectives.

+## Commentary

+1. Definitely needs a rework of the DAO and DTO layer.
+2. The DTOs could be refined further to accomodate granularity of CRUD requests, rather than being modelled by service-layer.
+3. The DAO is doing way too much right now, and plenty of that logic could easily and should be moved to the service-layer.
+4. Using the Singleton pattern for service-layer makes it very difficult/unfeasible to unit-test properly.
+Proper use of dependency-injection could make this possible.
+5. Next time, should properly define a spec, probably swagger, to properly design the domain before implementing.
+Would have helped avoid the above issues.